Sun-Mountain/GenConCal/backend/doc/testing.md

             // First, lock the sync primitive
             let mut locked_self = self.lock().unwrap();

-            // Next, use FakeImplementation to record the call locked_self.new_player_response.save_arguments(player_create.clone());
+            // Next, use FakeImpl to record the call locked_self.new_player_response.save_arguments(player_create.clone());

-            // Then, use FakeImplementation to return the mock result.
+            // Then, use FakeImpl to return the mock result.
 The available functions
             // to return with are varied based on return type, so keep an eye on your autocomplete. locked_self.new_player_response.return_value_result()
         }